circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 ###### Ending a job from within a `step`
 {: #ending-a-job-from-within-a-step }

 A job can exit without failing by using `run: circleci-agent step halt`.
+However, if a step within the job is already failing then the job will continue to fail.
 This can be useful in situations where jobs need to conditionally execute.

 Here is an example where `halt` is used to avoid running a job on the `develop` branch: